Plankiton/T-Rex/docs/index.md

 # Getting started

-Before of you to begin with `TextAnalizer`, make sure you know [REGEX](https://en.wikipedia.org/wiki/Regular_expression).
+Before of you to begin with `TextAnalizer`, make sure if you know [REGEX](https://en.wikipedia.org/wiki/Regular_expression).

 Changing `"foo" to "bar"` on the text `"foo is bar"`: